f5devcentral/f5-tgw-examples/README.md

 This is based on the following blog post: https://aws.amazon.com/blogs/architecture/field-notes-working-with-route-tables-in-aws-transit-gateway/

-You can also get details of a FW Sandwitch from: https://www.f5.com/services/resources/white-papers/load-balancing-101-firewall-sandwiches
+You can also get details of a FW Sandwich from: https://www.f5.com/services/resources/white-papers/load-balancing-101-firewall-sandwiches

 ## Topology